-Carriers: Carrying your baby is a great way to get around.
-Click here for a website with information on choosing a carrier.
+Baby Carriers: Carrying your baby is a great way to get around.
+You can learn more about choosing the right carrier here.

-Strollers: A good urban stroller is key to a great walking experience.
-It should be as compact as possible.
-Some that look like jogging strollers are very long and difficult to navigate in small urban spaces.
-A front/back double stroller is better than a side-by-side model.
-Click here for a website with information on choosing a stroller.
+Strollers: A good stroller is key to a great walking experience.
+It should be as compact as possible to navigate in small urban spaces.
+A front/back double stroller is better than a side-by-side model for narrow sidewalks.
+You can learn more different stroller types here.

 Strollers are allowed on subways and buses.
-Most MBTA buses are "low floor" meaning it is easy to get a stroller on a bus.
-Elevators make taking strollers on the subway easy (Click here for MBTA elevator service alerts.)
-Click here for MBTA's Trip Planning Tool.
+Most MBTA buses have low floors to make it easier to get a stroller on a bus.
+You can use elevators to take a stroller on the subway.
+Be sure to check for MBTA elevator service alerts or use the MBTA's Trip Planning Tool.

 Child Bike Seats

-More and more people are using European-style cargo bikes to bike their kids around.
-Known as Bakfiets in the Netherlands, they are becoming more popular in the US, and you can see a few of them biking the streets of Cambridge!
+European-style cargo bikes (known as Bakfiets in the Netherlands) are becoming more popular in the US.
+You can see many of them biking the streets of Cambridge!